Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 Is Skylight Calendar better than Google Calendar?

-They serve different purposes.
-Skylight is better for displaying schedules, while Google Calendar is better for managing and syncing them.
+No. They serve different purposes.
+Skylight is for displaying schedules, while Google Calendar is for managing them.

 Yes.
-Skylight typically syncs with Google Calendar, allowing events to appear on the display.
+Skylight connects to Google Calendar so events appear automatically on your display.

 Because most of the work happens before events reach the calendar.
-Parents still have to manually gather and enter information.
+Parents still manually gather and enter information.

 What is the best setup for a family calendar?